B.S. in Criminal Justice

 - A total of 120 semester credits is required for graduation, which must include 30 credits in Liberal Arts including:

-- 3 credit hours in Fine Arts/Foreign Language.
+- 3 credit hours in Arts and Humanities

 - The remaining credits may be earned through classes, CLEP, or Portfolio.
 Additional requirements include: